frediff/Gawky-printer/README.md

 *`+++ Interest of this year up to the last transaction = 374`*

-Notice that the passbook printer, in addition to computing the balance after every transaction, also computes the interest that We get in 2019, and adds a credit entry with the date 31-12-2019.
+Notice that the passbook printer, in addition to computing the balance after every transaction, also computes the interest that we get in 2019, and adds a credit entry with the date 31-12-2019.
 The last line is not for storing in the file account.txt.
-We may consider this as a user message shown to We on the display of the passbook-printing machine.
+We may consider this as a user message shown to us on the display of the passbook-printing machine.
-Suppose that We make some other transactions after this passbook printing, and the file account.txt now stores the following records.
+Suppose that we make some other transactions after this passbook printing, and the file account.txt now stores the following records.

 `22-10-2019:::31201:ACCOUNT OPENED` <br>